Product Guide

 Automatic Status Update in Leenkies

-When you issue a refund through Stripe, Stripe sends a webhook notification to Leenkies.
-This webhook automatically updates the order's payment status from Succeeded to Refunded in your Orders list.
-You do not need to manually update anything in Leenkies -- the status change happens automatically and is typically reflected within seconds of processing the refund in Stripe.
+When you issue a refund in Stripe, a webhook automatically updates the order's payment status from Succeeded to Refunded in your Orders list -- typically within seconds.
+You don't need to update anything manually in Leenkies.

-Pro Tip: Before issuing a refund, consider reaching out to the customer first to understand the issue.
-Sometimes a quick conversation reveals that the customer simply needs help accessing their download or had a question about the product.
-Resolving the issue may be better for both parties than processing a refund.
+Pro Tip: Before issuing a refund, consider reaching out to the customer first.
+Sometimes they just need help accessing their download or have a question about the product.
+Resolving the issue may be better for both parties than a refund.

 Disputed Charges (Chargebacks)

-A chargeback occurs when a customer contacts their bank or card issuer to dispute a charge rather than requesting a refund from you directly.
-This is sometimes called a "disputed charge" or simply a "dispute."
+A chargeback occurs when a customer disputes a charge with their bank rather than requesting a refund from you directly.

 How Disputes Are Handled

-Chargebacks and disputes are managed entirely through Stripe.
-When a customer initiates a dispute with their bank:
+Chargebacks are managed entirely through Stripe.
+When a customer initiates a dispute:

-- Stripe notifies you via email and on your Stripe Dashboard that a dispute has been opened.
+1. Stripe notifies you via email and on your Stripe Dashboard.

-- The customer's bank reviews the evidence from both sides and makes a final decision.
+3. The customer's bank reviews evidence from both sides and makes a final decision.

-- Stripe handles all the communication with the bank and manages the dispute process on your behalf.
+4. Stripe handles all communication with the bank on your behalf.

 Preventing Disputes

-The best way to handle disputes is to prevent them in the first place:
+The best way to handle disputes is to prevent them:

-- Clear product descriptions -- Make sure your product listings accurately describe what the customer will receive.
-Misaligned expectations are a common cause of disputes.
+• Clear product descriptions -- Accurately describe what the customer will receive.
+Misaligned expectations are the top cause of disputes.

-- Prompt customer support -- Respond quickly to customer questions or complaints.
-Customers are more likely to file a dispute when they feel ignored.
+• Prompt support -- Respond quickly.
+Customers are more likely to dispute when they feel ignored.

-- Easy refund process -- If a customer is unhappy, offer a refund proactively.
-A refund is much better for your business than a chargeback, which comes with additional fees from Stripe.
+• Proactive refunds -- If a customer is unhappy, offer a refund.
+It's far better than a chargeback, which comes with additional Stripe fees.

 Reaching Out to Customers

-When you need to communicate with a customer about their order -- whether to follow up on a failed payment, discuss a refund request, or address a product question -- you can find their email address directly in the order details.
+When you need to contact a customer about their order -- a failed payment, refund request, or product question -- you'll find their email in the order details.

-- Locate the order by searching for the customer's email or browsing your order list.
+1. Find the order by searching for the customer's email or browsing the list.

-- Click on the order to view its details.
+2. Click the order to view its details -- the customer's email is right there.

-- Use your own email client to reach out to the customer directly.
+3. Use your own email client to reach out directly.

 An order detail view with the customer's email address highlighted

-Pro Tip: When contacting a customer about an order issue, reference the specific product name and purchase date in your email.
-This helps the customer immediately understand which transaction you are referring to, especially if they have made multiple purchases.
+Pro Tip: When contacting a customer about an order issue, mention the specific product name and purchase date.
+This helps them immediately identify the transaction, especially if they've made multiple purchases.